Vitriol-nT/RLWorm/README.md

 Post script) Classical DQN
 is not suitable for this kind of dynamic system. which is hugely chaotic for it to handle.
+For informations about DQN, please check other online informations.

 ## 1. Utilization